-Article 4.6 - Validity of examinations
+Article 4.6 - Period of validity of examinations

 - 4.6.1 The Faculty Board may limit the validity of an examination pass, subject to the authority of the Board of Examiners to extend the period of validity in individual cases.
-The period of validity of an examination pass may only be limited if the examined knowledge, understanding or skills are demonstrably outdated. - 4.6.2 The Board of Examiners may, in accordance with the criteria specified in the Rules and Regulations and at the request of the student, extend the validity of examinations for a period to be specified by the Board itself.
-In the event of special circumstances in the sense of article 7.51, second clause, of the law, the Board of Examiners will act in accordance with the pertinent provisions in article 7.10, fourth clause of the law. - 4.6.3 The validity period referred to 4.7.1 starts on 1 September of the academic year following that in which the mark was obtained or the exemption granted. - 4.6.4 The validity period of a partial grade (deelcijfer) is limited until the end of the academic year following the academic year in which the partial grade was obtained.
+The period of validity of an examination pass may only be limited if the examined knowledge, understanding or skills are demonstrably outdated. - 4.6.2 The Board of Examiners may, in accordance with the criteria specified in the Rules and Guidelines and at the request of the student, extend the validity of examinations for a period to be specified by the Board itself.
+In the event of special circumstances in the sense of Article 7.51 (2), of the law, the Board of Examiners will act in accordance with the pertinent provisions in Article 7.10, (4) of the Act. - 4.6.3 The validity period referred to in 4.6.1 starts on 1 September of the academic year following that in which the mark was obtained or the exemption granted. - 4.6.4 The validity period of a partial grade (deelcijfer) is limited until the end of the academic year following the academic year in which the partial grade was obtained.